ProjetsPL/treehouse-theme/_posts/us/beautiful-christmas-table-decorations.11-christmas-table-ideas.md

 {:.distinction.distinction-information}

-Do you want to bring some Christmas atmosphere to your table?
-This design is perfect for small sequin ornaments - golden stars or green Chrristmas trees.
+Do you want to bring Christmas atmosphere to your table?
+This design is perfect for small sequin ornaments - golden stars or green Christmas trees.
 You can buy them in any dry goods store.
 Just spread them in a few spots on the table to give it a special Christmas character.

 ## Black elements - unusual Christmas table decorations

 **Black color** is not typically associated with Christmas, nevertheless, it's becoming a popular choice for Christmas table decorations.
 All one needs is using it with taste to create a really stylish arrangement.

 The most important aspect in this case is keeping balance. **If you use black - combine it with white or silver**.
 Using black table cloth sometimes might be too bold.
 However, if you use a white runner and place a stripe of black cloth across - you will get a completely different result.
-Elements with shiny particles are particularly recommended - they reflect the light from lamps or candles and despite their black colour, they seem brighter.
+Elements with shiny particles are particularly recommended - they reflect the light from lamps or candles and despite the black colour, they seem brighter.

-Candles are absolute **must-have** Christmas table decorations.
+Candles are absolute **must-haves** as Christmas table decorations.
 In this case, there are no limits - choose black candles without restrictions.
 This element always looks good.

 {% fig %}